GSD Disobedience Problems

 • Speak in a low but authoritative voice to tell the dog that you are serious, and this attitude cannot be tolerated.

-The best way to make your dog learn to behave is to train it with a lead on.
+The best way to make your dog learn to behave is to train it with a lead-on.
 If you let the dog be on its own, it will feel that it can do whatever it wants to.
-However, having a leash on until your dog is not fully trained, you are giving it a message that you are in control of its actions.
+However, by having a leash on until your dog is fully trained, you are giving it the message that you are in control of its actions.

 Leave a Comment